- May 20, 2009

 Pai’s FCC has a long history of stonewalling FOIA’s and being generally opaque about its moves in what is perhaps the most pivotal moment for the future of the Internet.
 As the power of the tech giants grows by leaps and bounds, reinterpreting Section 230 to make social media companies liable for the content on their platforms may seem like a check on said power, but it is only another restriction on the voice of the people, who are the ones creating the very content lining their shareholders’ pockets and the ones who will ultimately face the brunt of any laws designed to muzzle the first amendment rights of all Americans.. . . "

-Conservatives aren’t particularly known for their sense of humor, and Ajit Pai has proven in the past that he’s profoundly terrible at telling a joke.
-On Thursday, he told one bomb after another at a gathering in Washington, DC.
-Comedy is timing, and Pai thought it was a great moment to get a...gizmodo.com
+Ajit Pai has proven in the past that he can be profoundly bad at telling a joke.
+On Thursday, he told one bomb after another at a gathering in Washington, DC.gizmodo.com

 Regulations guaranteeing that the internet remains open and free shouldn't be dismissed as 'socialism.'www.theamericanconservative.com